-These data are available from 1968-2018 for all Areas - although there are data gaps for some areas.
+These data are available from 1968-2016 for all Areas - although there are data gaps for some areas.
 The data relate to adult male lobsters.
 Annually 28 000 lobster (collectively) are tagged and released in all areas to estimate male somatic growth of lobsters 75-100 mm CL.
-A moult probability analysis (OLRAC 2008a and b) which allows for the treatment of areaseason interactions as random effects is applied to the somatic growth data to estimate season trends for each super-area.
+A moult probability analysis which allows for the treatment of areaseason interactions as random effects is applied to the somatic growth data to estimate season trends for each super-area.